mocquin/physipy/docs/quickstart.md

 For more information, see [the wikipedia page for the international system of units "SI-units"](https://en.wikipedia.org/wiki/International_System_of_Units) and [the wikipedia page for the SI base units](https://en.wikipedia.org/wiki/SI_base_unit).

 ### Quantity object
-Now that you what a `Dimension` object is and represents, we can use it to define physical quantities using another kind of object : `Quantity`.
-Note that `Dimension` and `Quantity` are the two and only classes that implement the unit logic, the rest is just boilerplate and numpy compatibility.
+Now that you know what a `Dimension` object is and represents, we can use it to define physical quantities using another kind of object : `Quantity`.
+Note that `Dimension` and `Quantity` are the two and only classes that implement the physical unit logic in physipy, the rest is just boilerplate and numpy compatibility.

 The `Quantity` class is simply the association of a numerical value, and a dimension.
 It can be created 2 ways :
 - using the class creator : you won't use this notation much :